Dates

 Description of the activity : with the aim of promoting philosophical reflection and social debate in a suitable framework such as the Public Library, where above all people read and "see" and, therefore, think by transferring their thinking to the common home that is language, social speech, this activity is structured as follows:

-• Brief presentation of the session topic, oral presentation by the speaker/introducer of the topic and reading of text fragments related to the topic to be discussed.
+• Brief presentation of the topic of the session, oral presentation by the speaker/introducer of the topic and reading of text fragments related to the topic to be discussed.

 • Discussion with attendees.